Noise Levels in New Kent County, VA | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Western New Kent County sounds about 73% louder than Northern New Kent County to the human ear, a 7.9 dBA gap.
+To the human ear, noise in the Quinton area (western New Kent County) sounds about 125% louder than in northern New Kent County, a 11.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-64 do you need to be?